 Essentially colonial furniture was made due to necessity.
 The colonists wanted the traditional European furniture they were familiar with back home, but realised they needed to adapt it to suit the hotter climate and use materials native to the area.
 The way they styled their homes had to change and the colonial style was born.

-India's connection with the West has in the past predominantly been related to trade.
-Spices, textiles and other Oriental products were much sought after.
-In the seventeenth century the expeditions of the Portuguese, Dutch, English and French trading companies to the Far East and India caused a tremendous interest in Oriental artefacts in addition to the spices, silks, tea and other items which were being traded.
+India's connection with the West has in the past predominantly been related to trade with spices, textiles and other Oriental products being much sought after.
+And by the seventeenth century, the expeditions of the Portuguese, Dutch, English and French trading companies to the Far East and India caused a tremendous interest in Oriental artefacts as well.

 The Portuguese had their first settlement in India in Cochin

-Indo-Portuguese style - flowery design and geometric carving
+Indo-Portuguese style - Goanese chairs richly carved with flowery design

-The Indo-Dutch style is usually characterized by the combined use of light and dark colored wood to create a contrasting effect.
-There is furniture made of mahogany or satinwood which is inlaid with ebony.
-This style originates primarily from the Coromandel Coast.
+The Indo-Dutch style is usually characterised by the combined use of light and dark colored wood to create a contrasting effect.
+There is furniture made of mahogany or satinwood which is inlaid with ebony and this style originates primarily from the Coromandel Coast.

-There is also furniture whereby the ebony is carved and mounted on the surface of the light colored wood.
+Another furniture style features ebony carved and mounted on the surface of light-coloured wood.
 This relief decoration is floral in character and is often inspired by the Dutch tulip.